mklabs/jquery-startr/support/README.md

 Kind of the ideal cross-domain solution.

 > [easyXDM](http://easyxdm.net/) is a Javascript library that enables you as a developer to easily work around the limitation set in place by the Same Origin Policy, in turn making it easy to communicate and expose javascript API’s across domain boundaries.

-## Modernizr - v1.7

-**Version: v1.7**

-> [Modernizr](http://modernizr.com/) is a JavaScript library that allows you to use CSS3 and HTML5 features while maintaining a fine level of control over browsers that don't support them yet.

-It will allow you to feature detect HTML5 and CSS3 features, with handy css and javascript hooks.

-## QUnit - v1.0

-**Version: v1.0**

-Handy and easy-to-use JavaScript unit testing framework.

-> [QUnit](https://github.com/jquery/qunit) is a powerful, easy-to-use, JavaScript test suite.
-It's used by the jQuery project to test its code and plugins but is capable of testing any generic JavaScript code (and even capable of testing JavaScript code on the server-side).

 ## jQuery-tmpl - beta1